singharchana105/My_KIND_Repo/README.md

 command - kubectl apply -f pod.yml  (pod/nginx-pod created)
 command - kubectl get pods -n nginx (pod is running)

+If YOU WANT TO KNOW ALL DETAILS OF POD VVVVVVVVVVV.IIIIII command - kubectl describe pod/nginx-pod -n nginx

-Step 11: Now how can i enter inside the nginx pod? command - kebectl exec -it nginx-pod -n nginx -- bash
+Step 11: Now how can i enter inside the pod?
+VVVVVVVVVVV.IIIIII command - kebectl exec -it nginx-pod -n nginx -- bash use exit command to get out from pod.